 With a great magnification, crystal clear lenses, durable construction, and an ergonomic design, the Monarch 5 truly stands out from the rest of its competition.
 It has one of the better product qualities we’ve seen over the years, and coming from a brand like Nikon is an insurance enough for it to be a long-lasting aid in our quest to find and observe exotic birds.
 The only drawbacks are the lack of additional items included in the overall package which is compensated to a point with the lower price.

-If you want to check out some more advanced and expensive models, head over to our full Buyer’s guide section, where we’ve compiled a list of our favorite models for this year and have given you tons of useful information on how to pick the right binoculars for you!
+If you want to check out best binoculars for bird watching more advanced and expensive models, head over to our full Buyer’s guide section, where we’ve compiled a list of our favorite models for this year and have given you tons of useful information on how to pick the right binoculars for you!

 Product Overview And Features